Flying

 G-BZNH

-I found my next aircraft on line just in time.
-This was another Rans S6, but unlike the last one, this was the newer ES model with twin 30lt fuel tanks and a more powerful 600cc engine.
+I found my next aircraft just in time online.
+This one was another Rans S6, but unlike the previous model, it was the newer ES version.
+It featured twin 30-liter fuel tanks and a more powerful 600cc engine.

-It was privately owned in good condition and cost £16K The Rans was still powered by a Rotax two stroke, but the ES had the larger and more powerful ‘582 Bluetop’ version, it even had an electric start - Wow.
+Privately owned and in good condition, it cost £16K.
+While it was still powered by a Rotax two-stroke engine, the ES model came with the larger and more powerful '582 Bluetop' version.
+It even had an electric start — wow!

 G-SIMP - Jabiru UL-450